File Coverage

 =head1 NAME

-Weather::Meteo - Interface to L<https://open-meteo.com> for historical weather data
+Weather::Meteo - Interface to L<https://open-meteo.com> for historical and forecast weather data

 =head1 VERSION